 These examples are small industrial applications.
 But the principle applies no matter the size.
 For example, power companies use massive substation transformers called GSU transformers (generator step-up) to step voltages up from power plants at 7,200v to extra-high voltage like 345,000v for large-scale power transmission over many miles.
 Once the power has reached its destination, a substation transformer is used to step the voltage back down for distribution.

-Because transformers operate with AC electricity, all transformers are technically capable of both step-up and step-down operation.
+Because transformers operate with AC electricity, all transformers are technically capable of both step-up and step-down operations.
 In this sense, the “step-up” and “step-down” designation just refers to the way the transformer is being used.

 Any transformer can theoretically be used for either step-up or step-down operation.
-But, there are some notable differences in the way that step-up and step-down transformers are designed.
+However, there are some notable differences in the way that step-up and step-down transformers are designed.
 These are not hard-and-fast rules by any means, but are standards the transformer industry tends to adhere to.
 Further, design differences tend to be more pronounced in low-voltage transformers (<600v) as compared to their medium-voltage counterparts (>2400v).

 NOTE: Step-up transformers designed specifically for solar and wind farms have their own set of design standards, which we will explore in a future article.